private-octopus/c4/doc/c4-design.md

 Over time, we updated C4 to:

-* Focus on the pacing rate as the control varaible, and use an estimated of the largest path RTT to set the CWND, as explained in {{simplify}}
+* Focus on the pacing rate as the control varaible, and use an estimation of the largest path RTT to set the CWND, as explained in {{simplify}}
 * Improve the handling of congestion response, growth cascade and careful resume, as explained in {{revision-after-second-design}}